 The additional costs potentially needed to mitigate ecosystem degradation.

 When the actual expenditures are not sufficient for maintaining the ecosystem, additional costs may be necessary and an allowance made accordingly.
 This is what is done by business and national accounts under the expressions “cost of capital maintenance” or “fixed capital consumption”.
 An estimate of “ecosystem capital consumption” should be calculated in the same way as the “fixed capital consumption” and then added to it.
 This procedure will result in an adjustment in the calculation of company profit or national income.
 As for the fixed capital, this adjustment measures what should be reinvested to maintain an equivalent productive (and in the case of ecosystems, reproductive) capacity of the asset.
 This is what should be set aside at the end of the accounting period and be made available at the beginning of the next to restore capacities.
-This is an important accounting measure which can support actions such as reduced distribution of dividends and accordingly reduced taxes on benefits.
+This is an important accounting measure which can support framing actions such as ecological taxes or tradable permits for mitigating the overuse of ecosystem capacity.

 Meeting policy makers demands from existing information supplies

-This study has shown that the major barrier to taking the ecosystem accounting forward is the lack of data.
+This study has shown that a major barrier to taking the ecosystem accounting forward is the lack of data.
 This issue requires a strategic response.
 On the bright side, progress with data collection has been considerable in the last 30 years, with the development of earth observation satellites, ground positioning systems, in situ real time monitoring, data bases, geographical information systems and the internet.
 As a result both public and private organisations now have the capacities and networks that make it possible take the first steps towards comprehensive ecosystem accounting.

 Two major barriers to progress can be identified, however.
 The first relates to the lack of guidelines for accounting for ecosystem benefits and costs in particular at the level of local governments/agencies and companies.
 For example, what the Mediterranean case study illustrates is that data are regularly collected by the natural park bodies but putting together these data in an integrated framework is a huge effort.
 The recommendation should be to progress on the drafting of such accounting guidelines at the local level, starting first from the needs of the local actors for information on physical state, economic costs and benefits in relation to their mandate.